 Landscape of Hate

 Vivek Venkatesh is the creator and curator of Landscape of Hate.
 Vivek is responsible for the live vocals and improvised noise electronics.
 Vivek also sources the social media and pre-recorded public voices and nature-based soundscapes.
-He is an Associate Dean of Graduate Studies and Associate Professor Education at Concordia University.
+He is an Associate Dean of Graduate Studies, Associate Professor Education at Concordia University, and UNESCO co-Chair for Prevention of Radicalisation and Violent Extremism.

-Owen Chapman , DJ anabasine and Leticia Trandafir (aka DJ softcoresoft) compose all original electronic music.
+Owen Chapman , Jason Wallin, DJ anabasine and Leticia Trandafir (aka DJ softcoresoft) compose all original electronic music.
 They also deejay and improvise soundscape materials during Landscape of Hate performances.
-Owen is an Associate Professor of Sound Production and Scholarship.
+Owen is an Associate Professor of Sound Production and Scholarship at Concordia University.
+Jason is an Associate Professor of Media and Youth Culture in Curriculum at University of Alberta.
 Leticia is a deejay, music maker and scholar of media studies. anabasine is a deejay, producer and composer.

 David Hall creates the logos, branding and the visual representations to accompany the music of Landscape of Hate.
 David improvises his visuals based on the content of the public materials being used in each Landscape of Hate performance.
 He is an accomplished filmmaker with over two decades of experience.
 He is also the director of the critically acclaimed concert documentary Blekkmetal.